BAMresearch/ctsimu-scenarios/source/environment.rst

 Environment
 ===========

-In the :json:`"environment":` section, the composition of the atmosphere can be described, as well as the environment temperature.
+In the :json:`"environment"` section, the composition of the atmosphere can be described, as well as the environment temperature.

 .. code-block:: json-object
   :linenos:
-  :lineno-start: 16
+  :lineno-start: 15

-  "environment":
-  {
+  "environment": {
     "material_id": "Air",
     "temperature": {
       "value": 20, "unit": "C",
-      "uncertainty": {"value": 0.5, "unit": "C"},
+      "uncertainty": {"value": 0.5, "unit": "C"}
-      "drift": [
-        {"file": "temperate_drift.csv", "unit": "C"}
-      ]
     }
   }